amalog/scratch/sketch/modules.md

 Because version resolution is just a constraint problem, it seems natural to allow constraints to be arbitrary Amalog rules.
 A solution is just the first (or best) solution to those constraints.
 There would be sugar for the most common constraints, just as Bundler has `~>` and friends.

 There's [some debate](https://groups.google.com/forum/m/#!msg/golang-nuts/sfshThQ_wrA/6QVvQ5GlctEJ) on the Go mailing list about versioning.
 Go provides no support for it natively.
-In the thread, several people say the proble shouldn't be solved or can't be solved.
+In the thread, several people say the problem shouldn't be solved or can't be solved.
 The naysayers mostly seem to say, the problem can't be solved in all cases, so why bother solving it for any practical cases.
 However, experience with Bundler and friends suggests that it can be solved for nearly all real world use cases.

 ## Execution